VSTOPIA/Doctor-Sample-Unit-DSU/README.md

    - jobs: 4, shifts: 4, segments: 0, clip_mode: rescale
 3. Results appear in `MyDrive/M4L-Demucs/out/<filename>/`

-This method is simplest for non‑technical users; turn it off by removing `config.json` or setting `zero_config` to false.
+Turn it off by creating `config.json` with `{ "zero_config": false }`.

+Note: This project does not bundle Google Drive.
+Users install Drive for Desktop and run Colab under their own Google account.

 ⚙️ System Requirements
 - Ableton Live 11+ with Max 8